Category: Blood Sugar Control

 I never used to like being hugged.
 Fete Day was the exception.
 He was a safe option.
 Thankfully, I came from a family where hugs were generally not high on the priority list and certainly didn’t feature in my daily life.
 I felt safer when I wasn’t hugged.
 This is unlikely to be without consequences, though.

-The Psychobiology of Hugging
+The Psychobiology Of Hugging

 The act of hugging produces a series of psychobiological effects in the body.
 Primarily, it releases the peptide oxytocin, which is responsible for facilitating social interaction and wellbeing, as well as reducing the stress hormone cortisol.